 Choose a theme tailored to your particular needs

 Finding the right WordPress theme can be a tricky path, but here’s what you need to take into consideration when choosing.
-First thing first do an in-depth research about the team behind the scenes (who are the folks selling that product? are they trustworthy or simply business owners?).
-Second of all, make sure that you don’t get just catchy pixels that seem to have a certain sense for your goals.
-Instead, opt for a theme that was developed as a solution to your needs, and who deeply understands where you’re heading with your upcoming website.
+First things first, do in-depth research about the team behind the scenes (who are the folks selling that product? are they trustworthy or simply business owners?).
+Second of all, make sure that you don’t get just catchy pixels that seem to make a certain sense for your goals.
+Instead, opt for a theme that was developed as a solution to your needs, and which deeply understands where you’re heading with your upcoming website.
 Moreover, skim through their documentation and find out if they keep it relevant in the very long run.
 It will make your life easier and more pleasant.

 Add images and stories that represent you

 Therefore, make sure everything is aligned to your branding, no matter the profile.
-If you’re a food blogger than choose pics that keep people drooling; if you’re a narrative journalist then stick with long form articles and don’t be afraid by the length of your stories; if you’re managing a magazine don’t forget to adapt everything to your one-of-a-kind voice.
+If you’re a food blogger then choose pics that keep people drooling; if you’re a narrative journalist then stick with long-form articles and don’t be afraid by the length of your stories; if you’re managing a magazine don’t forget to adapt everything to your one-of-a-kind voice.

 Build a community around your blog

-Nonetheless, people who stick with you and feel they belong to your community will act like ambassadors for your brand.
-With other words, they will promote your content, will spread the word about it, will be eager to subscribe to your newsletter and be the first ones who find out which are the fresh stories from the oven.
-It might sound like abstract perks when, in fact, they’re more than concrete result that will increase your reputation.
-In the end, there are plenty of bloggers with a strong personal branding who make a living out of their websites.
+Nonetheless, people who stick with you and feel they belong to your community will act as ambassadors for your brand.
+In other words, they will promote your content, will spread the word about it, will be eager to subscribe to your newsletter, and be the first ones who find out which are the fresh stories from the oven.
+It might sound like abstract perks when, in fact, they’re more than concrete results that will increase your reputation.
+In the end, there are plenty of bloggers with strong personal branding who make a living out of their websites.